exercise a dog with osteoarthritis dog after swimming

 Indoor Games and Activities

-Indoor activities are one way to keep your fur baby entertained while managing its mobility.
-You may play hide and seek with your dog or use interactive toys to keep it active.
-Make sure to give your fur baby a treat after such an activity.
+Indoor activities are one way to keep your dog entertained while managing their mobility.
+You may play hide and seek with your dog or use interactive toys to keep them active.

 Swimming